Vogon38/Vogon38/README.md

 ###

 Thanks for checking out my GitHub profile.
-I'm always interested in connecting with like-minded individuals, so don't hesitate to reach out!
+I'm always interested in connecting with people who share my passion for technology and also with those who have different perspectives and experiences, so don't hesitate to reach out!